webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

   resultBuffer.unmap();
 ```

-To map the results buffer we call `mapAsync` and have to `await` for it to
+To map the results buffer, we call `mapAsync` and have to `await` for it to
 finish.
 Once mapped, we can call `resultBuffer.getMappedRange()` which with no
 parameters will return an `ArrayBuffer` of the entire buffer.
 We put that in a
 `Float32Array` typed array view and then we can look at the values.
 One
 important detail, the `ArrayBuffer` returned by `getMappedRange` is only valid
 until we call `unmap`.
-After `unmap` its length with be set to 0 and its data
+After `unmap`, its length with be set to 0 and its data
 no longer accessible.

 Running that we can see we got the result back, all the numbers have been